Ableton Live: The Ultimate Overview for Producers

 When you trigger a clip to play, it begins playing on the bar or beat so that everything stays in sync—even as you improvise and jam with your arrangement.

-It’s a satisfying workflow, but you can still use good old-fashioned timeline-style editing if you want in the arrangement view.
+It’s a satisfying workflow, but you can still use Arrangement view for classic timeline-style editing when needed.

 How to buy Ableton Live